 For many Irish people, Galway is a favorite weekend getaway: known as the city of festivals, it's the liveliest place in the republic.
-It's also a university town: National University of Ireland, Galway—(or NUI Galway as it's locally known)—is a center for Gaelic culture (Galway marks the eastern gateway to the West's large Gaeltacht).
-A fair share of NUI Galway’s 17,000 students pursue their studies in the Irish language.
+It's also a university town: National University of Ireland, Galway (or NUI Galway as it's locally known) is a center for Gaelic culture (Galway marks the eastern gateway to the West's large Gaeltacht).
+A fair share of NUI Galway’s 17,500 students pursue their studies in the Irish language.
 Galway is, in fact, permeated by youth culture.
 On festival weekends, you'll see as many pierced and tattooed teenagers and twentysomethings here as you'd find at a rock concert.
 But Galway's students aren't its only avant-garde, as Galway has long attracted writers, artists, and musicians.
 The latter whip up brand-new jigs while also keeping the traditional-music pubs lively year-round.
-And the city's two small but internationally acclaimed theater companies draw a steady stream of theater people.
+And the city's two small but internationally acclaimed theater companies draw a steady stream of theater people, while its ties with the world of film and television (the HQ of Irish language television, TG4, is located to the west of the city) are recognized by its designation as Ireland's first UNESCO City of Film.

 Although you're not conscious of it when you're in the center of town, Galway is spectacularly situated, on the north shore of Galway Bay, where the River Corrib flows from Lough Corrib to the sea.
 The seaside suburb of Salthill, on the south-facing shore of Galway Bay, has stunning vistas across the vividly blue bay to Black Head and the Burren on the opposite shore.